 The one-hour trip from Pinellas County is long and boring.

-None of the girls from Lakeside Christian or Canterbury seemed to mind having to come back once more after winning Class A, District 9 semifinal matches Tuesday.
-Both secured spots in the region tournament with the focus now shifting to Thursday's match for the district title and homecourt advantage to begin the playoffs.
+None of the girls from Lakeside Christian or Canterbury seemed to mind having to come back once more after winning semifinal matches Tuesday.
+Both made the region tournament and met Thursday for the title and homecourt advantage to begin the playoffs.